Vel2025/CapstoneProjectFrontend-/README.md

 # Clinical Trial Management System

 ## Overview
 This is a full-stack MERN application for managing clinical trials.
-It allows authorized users to create, read, update, and delete trial data, with a user-friendly React interface and secure authentication.
+This is a web application designed to streamline clinical trial management for researchers, allowing them to manage trials, and stay updated with health news.
+Built with the MERN stack and modern JavaScript, it’s a full-stack solution that addresses real-world needs in medical research.It allows authorized users to create, read, update, and delete trial data, with a user-friendly React interface and secure authentication.

 ## Features
 - User authentication with JWT